 Clements treatment of Cromwell and Poole is very disciplined and accurate.
 It is always tempting for a novelist to play fast and loose with history and historical figures.
-Cromwell is a very well-known and written about figure and does not play too greater part in the book.
-Poole on the other hand is not well known and Clements has a bit more space to creatively explore her life.
+Cromwell is a very well-known and written about the character and does not play a too greater part in the book.
+Poole, on the other hand, is not well known, and Clements has a bit more space to creatively explore her life.

 The opening chapter of the book is probably the most violent I have ever read and explores the treatment of women who stepped out of line with the authorities.
-The English revolution brought about a significant politicization of all sectors of society none more so than women.
-In 17th century England women were allowed to be seen but not heard.
+The English revolution brought about a significant politicization of all sectors of society none more so than females.
+In the 17th century, England women were allowed to be seen but not heard.

 The explosion of printing presses enabled women with little money to spread their ideas and propaganda to a wider audience than ever before.

-But this had a severe price.
+But this had a firm price.
 The ruling elite correctly saw this radicalisation of women as a direct threat to their power and privileges.
-The women who spoke up, formed groups and joined the radical parties such as the Levellers Fifth Monarchists and even Baptists or Quakers were seen as a plague and in many cases labelled witches.
+The women who spoke up, formed groups and joined the radical parties such as the Levellers Fifth Monarchists and even Baptists or Quakers were seen as a plague and in many cases labeled witches.

-According to the writer John Carey “a woman could be publicly humiliated, ducked or bridled merely for scolding her husband, neighbours – or government”.
-In the book it was Ruth Flowers mother who was murdered
+According to the writer John Carey “a woman could be publicly humiliated, ducked or bridled merely for scolding her husband, neighbors – or government.”
+In the book, it was Ruth Flowers mother who was murdered

 Clements character Ruth is well written and believable.
-The fact that real life characters similar to Flowers existed during the war has largely passed historians by.
+The fact that real life characters similar to Flowers existed during the war has mostly passed historians by.
 Another aspect of the war that has only recently been addressed is the tremendous growth of printing presses during the revolution.
-I maybe wrong but it looks like Clements’s book is the first novel to broach the subject..
+I may be wrong but it looks like Clements’s book is the first novel to broach the subject..
 Much the way the internet has given a voice to people who would never be heard so did the illegal printing presses in the 17th century.
-As one writer put it “words really do have power”.
+As one writer put it “words really do have power.”

-Having read her writings it is clear that Poole was a very political young women.
+Having read her writings, it is clear that Poole was a very political young woman.
 She was close to a few of the radical groups that were prevalent at the time.
 It has been said that she was close to the Fifth Monarchists.

 The story of Ruth Flowers is used by Clements to keep the novel ticking over.
-But by a long way the most interesting real life character is Elizabeth Poole.
-It is clear from even a cursory research for stuff on Poole that not much is known about her life, even her birth and death are not agreed.
-According to the Oxford dictionary of National Biography she was born 1622? died. in or after 1668
+But by a long way, the most interesting real life character is Elizabeth Poole.
+It is evident from even a cursory research for stuff on Poole that not much is known about her life, even her birth and death are not agreed.
+According to the Oxford Dictionary of National Biography, she was born 1622? died. in or after 1668

-There appears to be no proof that Poole met Lilburne but is clear that she was very sympathetic towards him and the Levellers and used their documents in her arguments against Cromwell and Ireton
+There appears to be no proof that Poole met Lilburne but 's obvious she was very sympathetic towards him and the Levellers and used their documents in her arguments against Cromwell and Ireton

 “ I Have considered the agreement of the people that is before you, and I am very jealous lest you should betray your trust in it (in as much as the Kingly Power is faln into your hands) in giving it up to the people; for thereby you give up the trust committed to you, and in so doing you will prove your selves more treacherous then they that went before you, they being no wayes able to improve it without you.
 You justly blame the King for betraying his trust, and the Parliament for betraying theirs: This is the great thing I have to say to you, Betray not you your trust ”.

-She then according to Brod in 1653 “ Poole forced her way into the pulpit of the chapel of Somerset House in London and preached in favour of Lilburne, then on trial for his life.
+She then according to Brod in 1653 “ Poole forced her way into the pulpit of the chapel of Somerset House in London and preached for Lilburne, then on trial for his life.
 The congregation was a socially prominent one, and the action was widely and sensationally reported in the newsbooks”.

-Despite being strong on plot and history there is an overriding weakness in the book which is the near absence of politics.
-Clements use of real figures such as William Kiffin (1616–1701), while being historically accurate leaves out his political relationship with figures like Poole.
+Despite being strong on plot and history, there is a major weakness in the book which is the near absence of politics.
+Clements use of real figures such as William Kiffin (1616–1701), while being historically accurate leaves out his political relationship with characters like Poole.